What is lease abstraction and why does it matter for commercial tenants?

 Because clauses vary greatly between leases, organizing them in a consistent format makes it easier to compare and manage obligations across your portfolio.

-No two leases are the same.
+The custom data section captures lease-specific provisions that do not fit standard categories, such as parking arrangements, signage restrictions, state-specific compliance requirements, and unique financial penalties or incentive structures.
 The custom data section allows you to capture lease-specific terms or operational provisions that don’t fit neatly into other categories.

 Examples include: